-While virtualization may reduce overall power consumption in the room, virtualized servers tend to be installed and grouped in ways that create localized high-density areas that can lead to "hot spots".
-This cooling challenge may come as a surprise given the dramatic decrease in power consumption that is possible due to high, realistically achievable physical server consolidation ratios of 10:1, 20:1 or even much higher.
+While virtualization may reduce overall power consumption in the room, virtualized servers tend to be grouped or consolidated in ways that create localized high-density areas that can lead to "hot spots".
+Hot spots occur when the cool air requirement simply exceeds the air distribution capacity that is currently installed.
+These cooling challenges may come as a surprise given the dramatic decrease in power consumption that is possible due to high, realistically achievable physical server consolidation ratios of 10:1, 20:1 or even much higher.
 As a physical host is loaded up with more and more virtual machines, its CPU utilization will increase.
 Although far from being a linear relationship, the power draw of that physical host increases as the utilization increases.
 A typical non-virtualized server's CPU utilization is around 5%-10%.
-A virtualized server, however, could be 50% or higher.
+A virtualized host, however, could be 50% or higher.
 The difference in power draw between 5% and 50% CPU utilization would be about 20% depending on the specific machine in question.
 Additionally, virtualized machines will often require increased processor and memory resources which can further raise power consumption above what a non-virtualized machine would draw.
 Grouping or clustering these bulked up, virtualized servers can result in significantly higher power densities that could then cause cooling problems.
 Not only are densities increasing, but virtualization also allows workloads to be dynamically moved, started, and stopped - the result can be physical loads that change both over time AND in their physical location.
 This effect of dynamic loads is discussed later in this paper.